wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Alert Notifications

-To protect metrics from inclusion in alert notifications, use the **Secure Metrics Details** check box.
+To protect metrics or RED metrics from inclusion in alert notifications, use the **Secure Metrics Details** check box.
 Operations for Applications looks at all metrics when determining when an alert status should change and shows them in alert notifications.
 When the check box is selected, [details are not shown](alerts_notifications.html#alert-notification-with-secured-metrics-details) in the notification.

 ### Derived Metrics and Events